Immigration policy of the second Trump administration: Interior immigration enforcement: expanding detention and deportation

+The rate of ICE detentions accelerated during the second Trump administration.

-President Trump's Executive Order 14165, titled "Securing Our Borders", calls for all immigrants who are undocumented – and thus in violation of federal immigration law – to be subject to criminal charges and to be deported from the United States.
+President Trump's Executive Order 14165, titled "Securing Our Borders", calls for "Pursuing criminal charges against illegal aliens who violate the immigration laws, and against those who facilitate their unlawful presence in the United States".
 Going along with this, the executive order ends the current catch-and-release policies and replaces them with catch-and-detain practices.
-Under catch-and-release, immigrants within the U.S. who have been arrested on suspicion of being undocumented, or for violating immigration laws, but that were not a public safety threat were released while awaiting their court or removal proceedings.
-Under catch-and-detain, these immigrants have to be detained while awaiting their removal proceedings.
+Under "catch-and-release", immigrants within the U.S. who have been arrested on suspicion of being undocumented, or for violating immigration laws, but that were not a public safety threat were released while awaiting their court or removal proceedings.
+Under "catch-and-detain", these immigrants have to be detained while awaiting their removal proceedings.
 The executive order also calls for pursuing criminal charges against people who aided the stay of an undocumented immigrant within the United States.

 Additionally, President Trump orders federal agencies, such as the Department of Homeland Security and the U.S. Immigration and Customs Enforcement (ICE), to prioritize and divert more resources to deporting and detaining as many immigrants as can legally be removed and to building facilities that can hold them while detained.
 To ensure there is enough personnel to accomplish this goal, Trump signed Executive Order 14159, titled "Protecting the American People Against Invasion."
 This executive order authorizes state and local officials to act as immigration officers by giving them authority to apprehend immigrants subject to removal, such as those without proper immigration documents.
 Additionally, the executive order allows the federal government to withhold federal funds from and pursue legal actions against any jurisdiction that interferes or does not comply with the federal government in carrying out these orders.